Macular Degeneration: Causes, Diagnosis, Types and Treatment

 Key Facts About Macular Degeneration

-• Leading cause of central vision loss in older adults
+• Age-related macular degeneration, or AMD, is the leading cause of central vision loss in older adults.

 When Should I See an Eye Doctor?